iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 1 reviews"/>
 </p>

+> Cannot access login on the previously installed app.
+Denies login, as well as creating a new account.
+Flags that I am not using an existing email after entering the first digit of me email address.<br> :date: __2021-04-02 12:35:23__

 > App looks nice, but crashes everytime I try to add a credit card, making it completely useless.<br> :date: __2021-03-19 00:14:56__

 > Couldn't even find primary care physician on it and you can't book an appointment if you don't have insurance.<br> :date: __2021-03-17 06:29:38__